Only A Cat Psychic Can

 According to the website, all Watson had to do was to hold Dorothy in front of his webcam.
 Best of all, the first five minutes were free.

 Dorothy was fat.
 She wasn’t affection personified.
 Her principles wouldn’t have allowed him to hold her anywhere for five minutes, let alone in front of a computer screen.
 So, no matter how convenient, the digital option was a definite dead end.

 After several such disappointments, he happened upon a “cat chat” bulletin board.
 He read, with great amusement, a long thread regarding various attempts to teach tricks to house cats.
 The title was: “What was I thinking?”

 On the second page, embedded in many long bitter stories of desperation and defeat, one ray of hope appeared on the screen.
 A cat owner gave a glowing five-star review to www.imfeline.com.
-It was the website of a cat psychic who made house calls or as the person writing the post, attempting a clever turn of phrase put it: cat calls.
-It delighted Watson to see that the cat psychic worked in his area.
+It was the website of a cat psychic who made house calls.
+Watson was delighted to learn the cat psychic worked in his area.

-He dialed an eight-hundred number.
+He dialed the number on the website.
 A friendly male voice answered.
 The man explained that, for one hundred dollars and the cost of transportation, the cat psychic would conduct a one-hour session at Watson’s home.
-If the session to continued past one hour, it was one hundred dollars for the next fifteen minutes and two hundred dollars for every fifteen minutes after that.
+If the session continued past one hour, it was one hundred dollars for the next fifteen minutes and two hundred dollars for every fifteen minutes after that.

 “That could add up,” Watson said.

 He glanced over at Dorothy.
 Her expression spoke of a deep profound repression.
 It could take a long time to probe her thoughts.